leouieda/scipy2013/README.md

 Plus,
 because functions
 inside Fatiando a Terra use
-a common data and mesh format
+a common data and mesh format, existing algorithms can be combined and new ideas can
-existing algorithms
-can be combined
-and new ideas can